Facial Feminization Surgery (FFS)

 After each surgery, patients will spend a few hours in the recovery room and then be taken to their private rooms as they wake up and after the anesthesiologist has checked all the vital parameters.
 Pain is tolerable and managed with the use of painkillers in the immediate aftermath of the surgery.
 Patients stay in their private hospital’s rooms for the whole period of their hospitalization that can vary between 1 to 3 nights.
 When the hospitalization ends, they are moved to other rooms where they can continue their recovery until the doctors allow them to return safely to their countries.

-Preparing for FFS Procedures
+Preparing for Facial Feminization Surgery (FFS) Procedures

 These are the steps you will need to take before FFS surgeries: